VVELDINC/legacy-liquor-pos-api/README.md

 Designed to work with the Legacy Liquor (LL) Storefront and the LL Admin App.

 This repo contains various tools and resources for working with Legacy Liquor's POS data.
-The source POS data resides on a Microsoft SQL Server (MS SQL).
+The source POS data resides in a Microsoft SQL Server (version 2014).

 At the moment, this repo contains documentation on the various POS databases and their tables, along with sample data.